murst/Blogifier-Angular-Material/README.md

 services.AddMvc().AddJsonOptions(options => options.SerializerSettings.ReferenceLoopHandling = Newtonsoft.Json.ReferenceLoopHandling.Ignore);
 ```

-The theme is currently compatible with the dev branch of Blogifier.Core.
-In the future, I will convert this to follow the stable branch.
+The theme is compatible with the stable branch of Blogifier.Core, version 1.2.